htm-community/simon/README.md

 06: Yellow Button
 13: Speaker

-To have the game start automatically on reboot, create /etc/systemd/system/simon.service
+To have the game start automatically on reboot, clone repository to path /home/pi/simon.

+Then create /etc/systemd/system/simon.service
 ```
 [Unit]
 Description=Simon